 So far the entire discussion was devoted to quench dynamics for Fermi sea initial states.
 This section provides evidence that crucial long-time properties of magnetization and entanglement are independent of the starting state. {We note that the previously chosen} system sizes $N = 6$ and $N = 10$ are chosen for $\ket{FS}$ starting states, because they both host non-degenerate Fermi sea states at half filling and periodic boundary conditions, but $N = 8$ is also considered for $\ket{TS}$ and RTP initial states.

-Figures \ref{fig:ts-plots} and \ref{fig:rand-plots} highlight the evolution of some observables with the starting states $\ket{TS}$ (see \eqnref{eqn:ts-state}) and RTP (see \eqnref{eqn:rtp-state}) respectively.
+Figs.~\ref{fig:ts-plots} {a) to d)} highlight the evolution of some observables with the starting states $\ket{TS}$ (see \eqnref{eqn:ts-state}) and RTP (see \eqnref{eqn:rtp-state}) respectively.
 It is observed that while the impurity magnetization and concurrence measure as a function of Floquet steps is very similar to the one observed when the $\ket{FS}$ state was used, average energy curves differ.
 Particularly, with the $\ket{TS}$ state, $\langle H \rangle$ starts at zero and subsequently seems to fluctuate randomly about 0, and has no fixed visible trend.
 It also varies on a much smaller scale as compared to using $\ket{FS}$ as a starting state.\\